Healthdirect Free Australian health advice you can count on.

 • have blurred vision

-If your hypo gets more severe you could:
+If your hypo becomes more severe you might:

-If you feel any of these symptoms, check your blood glucose level.
-If your blood glucose level (BGL) is below 4 mmol/L you should have some quick acting glucose.
+If you feel any of these symptoms, check your check your blood glucose level (BGL).
+If your BGL is below 4mmol/L you should have some quick-acting glucose.

-If you cannot check your blood glucose level, treat these symptoms as if you are having a hypo.
+If you cannot check your blood glucose level, you should treat these symptoms as if you are having a hypo.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.